Ambuli: Soundtrack

-Theatrical Release
+Release

 Ambuli was released on 17 February 2012 in both polarised and anaglyph 3D formats.
-In the first week, the film was screened in 100 theatres with polarised format in most of the theatres in Chennai and in anaglyph format outside of Chennai in many theatres not having the facility of polarised 3D which required silver-coated screen and two projectors supposed to be expensive at that time.
-In the third week, seven theatres from Madurai, Coimbatore, and Trichy agreed and equipped their screens with polarised 3D based on the enormous response from the audience for the film.
+In the first week, the film was screened in 100 theatres with polarized format in most of the theatres in Chennai and in anaglyph format outside of Chennai in many theatres not having the facility of polarized 3D which required silver-coated screen and two projectors supposed to be expensive at that time.
+In the third week, seven theatres from Madurai, Coimbatore, and Trichy agreed and equipped their screens with polarized 3D based on the enormous response from the audience for the film.

 Reception

-Times of India rated the movie 3.5/5 and Behindwoods rated Ambuli 3/5 calling it between ‘not bad’ and ‘good’.
+The Times of India rated the movie 3.5/5 stars.